Our story

 Inobrodib is now in Phase II clinical trials.

-CellCentric is evaluating the safety and efficacy of inobrodib in clinical trials, treating both solid tumours and hematological malignancies.
+CellCentric is evaluating the safety and efficacy of inobrodib in clinical trials.
 The main focus is on multiple myeloma.
-Studies are active across the UK and in the US and EU.
+Studies are active across the US, UK and EU.

 Latest tweets from @CellCentric